revolist/revogrid-docs/blog/best-js-gantt-in-2026.md

             "name": "Which JavaScript Gantt library works with React, Vue, Angular, Svelte, and vanilla JavaScript?", "acceptedAnswer": {
               "@type": "Answer",
-              "text": "RevoGrid Gantt uses a Web Component foundation and can be integrated with React, Vue, Angular, Svelte, TypeScript, and vanilla JavaScript while keeping the same underlying grid and Gantt model."
+              "text": "RevoGantt uses a Web Component foundation and can be integrated with React, Vue, Angular, Svelte, TypeScript, and vanilla JavaScript while keeping the same underlying grid and Gantt model."
             }
           },
           {